-Dependent children include natural born, adopted or stepchildren under the age of 25.
+Dependent children include natural born, adopted or stepchildren.
 Stepchildren must be assigned joint custody to you.
-Children must be financially dependent on you and meet the Internal Revenue Service definition of "dependent."
+Children must also qualify as tax dependents according to Internal Revenue Service requirements.
 The University reserves the right to require proof of dependency.

 The University pays 100% of tuition for the courses you take as a University employee.
 If you are a full-time employee, the maximum number of credits for which you may register is 21 credits per academic year (summer qtr - spring qtr).
 You, your spouse, or your dependent child may also audit courses or participate as a non-matriculated student.

 Tuition remission for your spouse or dependent children is based on your completed years of regular service as follows:

 |0 through 12 months||0%|